modular-rest/modular-rest/README.md

 - modular-rest is only for developing rest api, and is not based on MVC.
 - each route would be a module in this system. you can define your base routes on difrent folders then the Modular-Rest would combine all routes to main app object.

-this module has two methods:
+this module has one method:
 - `createRest`: is the main functionality of the module.
-- `reply Generator`: is a handy tool to generate structured json as a reply body.

 ## Install